Guide · behavioral-prep

 Senior engineer or tech lead.
 Technical decisions, code health, what they're building toward.
 "If you had a free week, what would you fix in the codebase?"

-Founder or executive.
-Bets, runway, what's keeping them up at night.
+Director or executive.
+Cross-team dynamics, strategy, bets, what's keeping them up at night.
+"How is this team's work prioritized relative to the rest of the org?"
 "What's the biggest risk you're managing right now?"

 Per the LinkedIn Talent Blog's hiring research, candidates who tailor questions per interviewer score higher on "engagement" in debriefs than those who repeat the same questions across an entire loop.